-Last year, smoking cost the U.S. economy nearly $300 billion, mainly due to the excess health care costs and lost productivity of smokers—financial implications that hit employers particularly hard.
+Last year, smoking cost the U.S. economy nearly $300 billion, mainly due to the excess health care costs and lost productivity from people who smoke—financial implications that hit employers particularly hard.
 Secondhand smoke alone costs U.S. businesses $5.6 billion in lost productivity.

 Think about that.
 In terms of your drive for profitability—and regardless of your industry—some of your biggest competitors are tobacco companies.
 Their profits come at your expense—and not just a little.

-A 2012 study out of Ohio State University found that smokers cost their employers an average of nearly $6,000 per person per year extra versus nonsmokers.
+A 2012 study out of Ohio State University found that people who smoke cost their employers an average of nearly $6,000 per person per year extra versus nonsmokers.
 Adjust those figures for six years of healthcare inflation and wage increases, and you’re at $7,000 per person per year.

 That adds up quickly.
-If you have just 143 smokers on staff, they are costing your company as much as $1 million each year.
-Helping smokers quit is just smart business.
+If you have just 143 people on staff who smoke, they are costing your company as much as $1 million each year.
+Helping people quit smoking is just smart business.

-And if you think you don’t have many smokers, think again.
+And if you think you don’t have many people who smoke, think again.

 The smoking rate in the U.S. is still over 15 percent.
 That translates to roughly 1 in 6 adults.
 The numbers vary by region and industry.
-But what is consistent is that most companies vastly underestimate the number of smokers they employ.
+But what is consistent is that most companies vastly underestimate the number of people they employ who smoke.
 After we rolled out our Pivot smoking cessation program to one client’s entire workforce, they shared with us their list of self-identified smokers.
 More than 60 percent of the people who had signed up for Pivot were not on that list!

-So, how many smokers do you employ?
+So, how many people do you employ who smoke?
 And how much are they costing your business?
 We’ve built a simple calculator to help you figure it out—all based on data from the Centers for Disease Control and Prevention and from peer-reviewed research.

 Tell us how big your workforce is, your industry, and your region, and we can give you eight objective data points about how smoking is harming the financial wellbeing of both your company and your employees.